beko50/PortfolioProjects/Project_2 - Biking Accessories Analysis/README.md

 7. In 2022, we saw an all-time high returns value at 960.
 This indicates that in 2022, profits decreased by 2.02% compared to 2021, the year in which we achieved our highest profit levels.
 When a biking accessory or product is returned and a refund is issued, the company loses the revenue from that sale.
 This directly reduces the profits and revenue.

 <img alt="returns" src="Images/returns.png">

+# RECOMMENDATIONS

+Based on my insights, I would recommend that BernCycle & Gears Company:

+1. Focus on replicating the profitable US & Australian marketing strategies in the least revenue-generating countries (Canada, Germany, France and the UK)

+2. Take a closer look on mitigating the higher return rates of cycling equipment and accessories.
+First step will be providing detailed and accurate product descriptions and images to ensure customers have realistic expectations, so as to reduce the return rates.

+3. Introduce reward points for top-performing customers based on the main metrics such as total Orders and Revenue.
+This will most likely encourage low-performing customers in other categories to place in more orders.

+4. Increase production and marketing of top revenue-generating product categories and sub-categories.
+Bikes specifically mountain bikes could be paired with other accessories as bundle offers to mazimize sales and profits.